On this page

 |---|---|

-| Payment provider (you) | Define area codes that match your internal facility / zone structure.
+| External payment provider | Define area codes that match your internal facility / zone structure.
 Host callback URLs.
 Provide credentials Autopay can use to call your callbacks. |

 | Autopay | Create Payment API access for the provider.
 Issue client_id and client_secret.
 Coordinate area code mappings with the operator. |